 By broadening the notion of who we are called to serve, we increase the inclusiveness of our thinking.
 With more stakeholders under consideration, our opportunities to serve and create meaningful interactions expand almost exponentially.
 We are less likely to make decisions that negatively affect others and more likely to make decisions respectful of those who will be affected by them.
 So when you think of the people to whom you are accountable as a facilitator, you must be able to count more than just the ones who meet the eye.

 Next week: Deciding when to intervene as a facilitator.

-Every Friday in 2012, I will post information and insights about effective facilitation, sharing some of the content and thinking I provide in the one-day and half-day facilitation workshops that groups often engage me to present.
+Every Friday in 2012, I shared information and insights about effective facilitation, sharing some of the content and thinking I provide in the one-day and half-day facilitation workshops that groups often engage me to present.
 You can find previous posts by searching for the tag: facilitationfriday.